dkittle/learning_akka_book/README.md

 makes your coding-self happy.

 If you can, bring a laptop with the current *Learning Akka* code checked out and built for the first time.
-If you don't have a laptop suitable for devleopment, you'll likely end up on a team where you can drive on someone elses for a while.
+If you don't have a laptop suitable for development, you'll likely end up on a team where you can drive on someone else's for a while.

 ### Structure
 We’ll split up into groups of 2-3 people and work on a problem together.
 One person will “drive” at any given time,